Running dreams

 A) Spokane Community College B) Villanova C) Dresden School of Beauty D) Washington State E) ITT Technical Institute F) Penn State

-3) In 1984, what American won the first Olympic Women’s Marathon with a time of 2:24:53, then a year later, ran an American record 2:21:21 that would last for 18 years?
+3) What American won the first Olympic Women’s Marathon in 1984 with a time of 2:24:53, then a year later, ran an American record 2:21:21 that would last for 18 years?

 A) Lady Gaga B) Steve Prefontaine C) I.P.
 Aard D) Joan Benoit E) Brad Pitt F) Julia Roberts